Water main break in Beacon Hill takes hours for crews to repair

 For those still looking to avoid the area as crews continue cleaning up, drivers can either stay on Cambridge Street or take Storrow Drive.

-The break caused minor flooding for buildings on the road, officials said.
+The break caused minor flooding for buildings and homes on the road, officials said.